 Sodium and Lithium both are alkali metals.
-They have some common properties but few properties makes the two elements different.
+They have some common properties, but few properties make the two elements different.
 Alkali metals shall donate the single valence electron to get a noble gas configuration.
 Hence, they are all univalent electropositive metals.

 Lithium reaction with water